bplmaps/lmec-main-site/content/articles/bert-spaan-interview.md

 ---
-title: 'All the maps, all the time: an interview with Bert Spaan
+title: 'All the maps, all the time: an interview with Bert Spaan'

-  '
 author: Bert Spaan & Ian Spangler
 description: Digitized maps—especially georeferenced ones—can be tough to find, hard to access, and difficult to bring to life.
 With his Allmaps project, Bert Spaan